mcbernadich/multiTRAPUM/README.md

 ### Setup:

-Just clone this repository to your prefered place in APSUSE with ```gir clone https://github.com/mcbernadich/multiTRAPUM``` The code assumes that you have python, python3, numpy and singularity.
+Just clone this repository to your prefered place in APSUSE with ```git clone https://github.com/mcbernadich/multiTRAPUM``` The code assumes that you have python, python3, numpy and singularity.
 If this is the case, you are good to go.

 ### Initialization: